SarahLiaw/lsing_sw/README.md

 ---

 ## Experiments
-This repository includes the codebase and experiment scripts used for our AAAI'25 submission.
+This repo includes the codebase and experiment scripts used for our AAAI'25 submission.
 Note that unit tests are still being worked on right now.

 We conducted three primary experiments to evaluate the performance of L-SING: